Vince Mennie

 Vincent "Vince" Mennie (born 19 May 1964) is a Scottish–German former professional footballer who played as a midfielder for 1.
 FC Köln.
 He was the first Scot to play in the Bundesliga.
 He also played for Dundee, Falkirk, Forfar Athletic and Wuppertaler SV.

 Career

 In Germany

 Born in Dortmund in the German state of North Rhine-Westphalia, Mennie was a tough midfield player.
 He was the first Scotsman to play in the Bundesliga where he began his senior career.
 He was also the first Scot to score there.
-He played 29 first team league games for a club North Rhine-Westphalia club, FC Köln from 1983.
+He played 29 first team league games for the North Rhine-Westphalia club FC Köln from 1983.
 During his third season he transferred to Scotland.

 In Scotland

-Aged 21, his first club in Scotland was Dundee where he made 64 league appearances between seasons from 1985-86 to 1988-89.
+Aged 21, his first club in Scotland was Dundee where he made 64 league appearances between seasons from 1985–86 to 1988–89.
+His early performances for the team were undistinguished, earning him the sobriquet "Mince Mennie".

-During season 1988-89 he joined Falkirk for whom he played in seven league games.
+During season 1988–89 he joined Falkirk for whom he played in seven league games.
 The season after he played in one league game for Forfar Athletic.